metabase/metabase/docs/enterprise-guide/fonts.md

 ## Hosting fonts on GitHub

-If you host a font on GitHub, the font should be in a public repository, and you'll need to link to the raw font file (the URL should end with `?raw=true`, like in this fake link:
+If you host a font on GitHub, the font should be in a public repository, and you'll need to link to the raw font file.
+The URL should end with `?raw=true`, like in this fake link:

 ```
 https://github.com/username/repo/blob/main/fontfile.woff2?raw=true